GLaDO8/IViE_corpus_british_dialects_classification/README.md

 frames *= np.hamming(frmlen)`
 ```

-Now that our frames are ready for spectral analysis, we find the **power spectrum**(Periodogram) of each frame to analyze frequency content in each phoneme.
+Now that our frames are ready for spectral analysis, we find the **power spectrum**(Periodogram) of each frame to analyze frequency content in the phonemes.

-Human cochlea vibrates at different spots depending on the frequency of incoming sounds and each part of cochlea triggers different nerve fibers and each of the nerve fibers have the ability to inform the brain about certain different frequencies that are present in the received signal.
+Human cochlea vibrates at different spots depending on the frequency of incoming sounds and each part of cochlea triggers different nerve fibers.
+Each of the nerve fibers have the ability to inform the brain about certain different frequencies that are present in the received signal.
 Power spectrum tells us the frequencies present in the frame.

 ```py
 frame_fft = np.absolute(np.fft.rfft(frames, n = nfft, axis = 1))